DamCB/tyssue-demo/README.md

 04-Solvers: Presentation of quasistatic and dynamic solver.
 Presentation of the object `history`.

+05-Rearangments : Explanation of how rearangments works.

+06-Cell_Division : Explanation of of how cell division works.

-05-EventManager: Presentation of the `eventManager` object which manage events during simulation.
+07-EventManager : Presentation of the `eventManager` object which manage events during simulation.

 A-ReversibleNetworkReconnection : Reproduce the reversible network reconnection model from Okuda et al.

-B-Cell_Division : Example of cell division on 2D and 3D epithelium.

-C-Apoptosis : Example of apoptotic cell on apical 3D epithelium.
+B-Apoptosis : Example of apoptotic cell on apical 3D epithelium.

-D-2DMigration : Reproduce the model of Mapeng Bi et al. of cell migration in 2D epithelium.
+C-2DMigration : Reproduce the model of Mapeng Bi et al. of cell migration in 2D epithelium.

+D-FarhadifarModel : Exemple of the Farhadifar model from his paper in 2007.